ibm-cloud-docs/account/known-issues.md

 Known issues and limitations include not being able to restrict access to some products in the {{site.data.keyword.cloud}} catalog, and the maximum limits for creating {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) resources.
 {: shortdesc}

+## Google login doesn't support federated IDs
+{: #google-fed-id}

+Google ID login isn't available for users with federated IDs due to additional access that might be required by their corporate external identity provider (IdP).

 ## Catalog management settings don't apply to some {{site.data.keyword.IBM_notm}} products
 {: #settings-noapply}